jaysylvester/citizen/README.md

 To enable cross-domain access for individual controller actions, add a `cors` object with the necessary headers to your controller's exports:

-    module.exports = {
+    export const config = {
+      // Each controller action can have its own CORS headers
-      handler: handler,
+      handler: {
         cors: {
-        // Each controller action has its own CORS headers
-        handler: {
           'Access-Control-Allow-Origin': 'http://www.foreignhost.com',
           'Access-Control-Expose-Headers': 'X-My-Custom-Header, X-Another-Custom-Header',
           'Access-Control-Max-Age': 600,